 The Cayman Islands Law Reports (‘CILR’) were first published in the mid-1980s.
 They now contain reports of the most significant decisions in Cayman law from 1952 to the present day (with notes of some earlier cases back to the start of the 20th century).
 Coverage is given to precedents created by the modern courts — the Grand Court, the Court of Appeal and the Judicial Committee of the Privy Council in London — and also to older cases in courts to which Cayman appeals no longer lie, the Supreme Court of Jamaica, the Court of Appeal of Jamaica and the Federal Supreme Court.

-Searching the CILR on the Judicial Administration’s website has been made more versatile by offering different searches to suit the needs of users with different experience:
+Searching the CILR on The Law Courts’ website has been made more versatile by offering different searches to suit the needs of users with different experience:

 From the CILR search page, it is possible to search the CILR by pre-defined criteria such as legal subject category and sub-category, date of judgment, names of the parties, name of judge, name of court, etc.